openvar/variantValidator/docs/index.md

 ---

-### User Manual
+### I'm developing with VariantValidator

-Learn how to use VariantValidator and the accompanying tools through the command-line interface and Python API.
+If you are using VariantValidator in scripts, pipelines or software development, see the **User Manual**.

 Topics include: